 Degrees & Programs

-The Master of Arts in Theology program of The School of Theology is designed as a general academic degree for people who wish to begin advanced study of theological disciplines in a church-related setting.
+The Master of Arts program of The School of Theology is designed as a general academic degree for people who wish to begin advanced study of theological disciplines in a church-related setting.
 It is a research degree and involves a two-year course of study.
 A research paper is required.
 Advanced standing may be granted to those who come with previous work in the theological disciplines.
 It also may be the appropriate degree for some ordained American and international students with previous theological study.
 On its own, this degree does not satisfy the canonical requirements for ordination.
 A second general track will lead students through the classical theological disciplines and does not require a research paper.

 Anglican Studies is a special program that examines Anglican theology, history, spirituality, liturgy, preaching, and polity.
 This program is designed primarily for those who already have a divinity degree and have transferred from the ministry of other communions to ministry in the Episcopal Church.
 Students are introduced to the Anglican ethos through study of the common heritage and present identity of churches comprising the Anglican Communion, and through study of the development of Anglicanism.

 The Certificate of Theological Studies is designed for students who wish to pursue graduate theological education without earning a degree.
 The Certificate of Theological Studies program is shaped in consultation with the student’s advisor to meet the needs of the individual.
 It requires full-time study in residence over one or two semesters.
 Students in this program take part in the worship life of the seminary by attending at least one chapel service on each weekday, including the principal Eucharist on Wednesday.